lavanet/lava/testutil/e2e/README.md

 After the steps above are finished (even if a step fails and the E2E ends) the E2E will save all the captured logs.

-# Error Whitelist
+# Allowed Error List

-The error whitelist contains a list of errors that is allowed to happen during tests.
+The allowed error list contains a list of errors that is allowed to happen during tests.
 The key is the error substring that can be seen in the logs.
-The value is the description on why this error is whitelisted.
+The value is the description on why this error is allowed.